Morrisville, Bucks County, Pennsylvania: Education

-The local school district is the Morrisville School District.
+The local school district is the Morrisville Borough School District.

 Etymology

 The borough is named for American Founding Father, Pennsylvania merchant, and banker Robert Morris, the main financier of the American Revolution.
 His home Summerseat still stands in town.

 Sports

 In 1955, the Morrisville Little League baseball team defeated Merchantville, New Jersey to claim the Little League World Series title.
 It is one of four Pennsylvania teams to have won the tournament since its inception in 1947.

 Transportation

 As of 2019 there were 32.16 mi of public roads in Morrisville, of which 6.25 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 25.91 mi were maintained by the borough.

 U.S. Route 1 is the primary highway serving Morrisville.
 It follows a southwest-northeast alignment across the southeastern portion of the borough, crossing the Delaware River into New Jersey via the Trenton–Morrisville Toll Bridge.
 Pennsylvania Route 32 also traverses the borough, following a north-south alignment via Bridge Street, Delmorr Avenue and River Road.

 SEPTA provides Suburban Bus service to Morrisville along Route 127, which runs between the Oxford Valley Mall near Langhorne and the Trenton Transit Center in Trenton, New Jersey.
 Amtrak's Northeast Corridor and SEPTA Regional Rail's Trenton Line pass through the borough but do not have any stations within it; the nearest station serving Amtrak and SEPTA Regional Rail is the Trenton Transit Center, which also serves NJ Transit's Northeast Corridor Line, River Line, and bus routes.